dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/gear-protocol.md

 ### Addressing Web3 Challenges
 1. **Scalability:** Gear Protocol’s parallel processing and efficient resource allocation address the scalability limitations of traditional blockchain platforms.
 2. **Developer Barriers:** By supporting widely adopted programming languages and offering familiar development environments, Gear lowers the barriers for Web3 development.
-3. **Interoperability:** The integration with Substrate and the Polkadot ecosystem ensures seamless communication and interoperability between different networks and applications.
+3. **Interoperability:** The integration with the Polkadot SDK and the Polkadot ecosystem ensures seamless communication and interoperability between different networks and applications.

 ### Advanced Functionalities for dApp Development
 1. **Delayed Messaging and Automation:** Supports scheduling future actions autonomously, enabling self-sustaining applications that react to state changes or external conditions without manual intervention.